Digital advertising | 10 min read

 Sure, you can’t sell your product to everyone, but the more who know about it, and like your brand, the more exposure you’ll get.
 In the longer term, this means more leads will trickle through and convert into precious sales.

 It can be overwhelming to dig through all the available software, so we compiled a list just for you.
-Here, we take a look at the best tools for each task facing marketers today.
+Here, we take a look at the best marketing tools for each task facing marketers today.

 A vital part of any marketer’s job is the planning.
 It’s the foundation that everything else is built on, so you need to be sure you’re getting this part right.
 We wrote about how planning used to be one of our biggest sticking points, so we had to change the way we worked.